Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Social Security funds continue to be depleted and workers are increasingly concerned about the future of retirement.

-Currently, one quarter of Americans 65 and older receive 90% of their income from Social Security payments.
+Currently, one-quarter of Americans 65 and older receive 90 percent of their income from Social Security payments.
 However, the 2021 Social Security Trustees report found that, without any intervention, funds will run out by the mid-2030s.
-At that time, the report estimates Social Security funds will only pay 78% of scheduled benefits.
+The report estimates that Social Security funds will only pay 78 percent of scheduled benefits at that time.

-Roger Lee, co-founder of Human Interest, agrees that America has a looming retirement crisis.
+Roger Lee, co-founder of Human Interest, agrees that the United States has a looming retirement crisis.

-Roughly half of Americans are saving 10% of their annual income or less toward all of their financial goals, falling short of what is recommended for retirement.
+Roughly half of Americans are only saving 10 percent of their annual income or less toward all of their financial goals, falling short of recommended retirement savings strategies.

-“While it’s essential to have a discussion about financial responsibility and planning, it’s also important to recognize that many workers don’t have access to 401(k) plans, which has become the dominant means of saving for retirement.”
+“While it’s essential to have a discussion about financial responsibility and planning, it’s also important to recognize that many workers don’t have access to 401(k) plans, which has become the dominant means of saving for retirement,” Lee explained.

-However, if you are one of the lucky people who have access to a 401(k), these plans have become the forerunner in addressing retirement needs.
+However, if you are one of the lucky people with access to a 401(k) plan, these plans have become the forerunner in addressing retirement needs.

 “[Social Security] and pension plans are of the past,” said Brian Menickella, co-founder of financial services firm The Beacon Group of Companies.
-He thinks the financial future of retirement is bright, even with the continued concern around Social Security.
+Menickella believes the financial future of retirement is bright, even with the continued concern around Social Security.

-Stella Morrison contributed to the writing and research in this article.
+Sally Herigstad contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Jennifer Post, Business Operations Insider and Senior Writer